godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/attempt-completion.md

 ## Key Features

-- Provides a clear signal that Roo believes the task is complete
+- Provides a clear signal that Saarthi believes the task is complete
 - Summarizes accomplishments in a concise message
 - Optionally demonstrates results through command execution
 - Enables user feedback for further refinements